ukparliament/weeknotes.data-search/2018/32/index.md

 ### One world, one web, one team

-Daniel and Joe from the [House of Commons scrutiny unit](https://www.parliament.uk/mps-lords-and-offices/offices/commons/scrutinyunit/), have started using the data from the ways of working dashboard to do some analysis.
+Daniel and Joe from the [House of Commons Scrutiny Unit](https://www.parliament.uk/mps-lords-and-offices/offices/commons/scrutinyunit/), have started using the data from the ways of working dashboard to do some analysis.
 Our Liz is planning to share some of the structuring work she did on data, so they don't have to re-create it all.
-Hopefully they'll be able to do what they need to do a little quicker.
+Hopefully they'll be able to do what they need to do a little more quickly.

 [Alison](https://twitter.com/oliala) met with both Jamie and Michael to begin plotting out URLs for our forthcoming visit Parliament pages.